 |Job Type/Size||Details||Average Cost||Time|

-|2-bed bungalow||Removing existing render and applying a flat render, finished with a damp sponge for a smoother finish||£2,100–£3,000||4–6 days|
+|2-bed bungalow||Removing the existing render and applying a flat render, finished with a damp sponge for a smoother finish||£2,100–£3,000||4–6 days|

-|3-bed semi-detached house||Removing existing render and applying a flat render, finished with a damp sponge for a smoother finish||£3,800–£5,200||5–8 days|
+|3-bed semi-detached house||Removing the existing render and applying a flat render, finished with a damp sponge for a smoother finish||£3,800–£5,200||5–8 days|

-|4-bed detached house||Removing existing render and applying a flat render, finished with a damp sponge for a smoother finish||£6,300–£7,800||1–2 weeks|
+|4-bed detached house||Removing the existing render and applying a flat render, finished with a damp sponge for a smoother finish||£6,300–£7,800||1–2 weeks|

 |3-bed semi-detached house||Re-rendering with a pebbledash finish and added masonry paint||£4,000–£7,000||2 weeks +|

 Prices will also vary depending on your location, preferred or recommended removal method, and any remedial work that may be required, such as repointing.

-Tips for Hiring a Professional
+Hiring a Professional — Top Tips

-- Obtain a selection of at least three quotations in writing
+- Obtain a selection of at least three quotations in writing.

-- Get a price for the entire job and an estimated time of completion
+- Get a price for the entire job and an estimated time of completion.

-- Ask for each quote to be itemised, for easier comparison
+- Ask for each quote to be itemised for easier comparison.

-- Always ask for reviews and recommendations and if possible, speak to previous customers
+- Always ask for reviews and recommendations and, if possible, speak to previous customers.

 Can I Remove Pebbledash Myself?